MVinsonCPNB/C/README.txt

 #README.txt

-# This repositiory is a collection of various c/c++ programs written on a linux system.
+# This repositiory is a collection of various c/c++ programs written on a linux/Windows systems.

 # Most of the code is simply copied from tutorials or books found on the web.